rubyforgood/mutual-aid/doc/setup.md

 Starts a shell inside the application container and establishes a TTY connection to it from the user's terminal.

-Useful for things like generating migrations, exploring the container file system, etc.
+Useful for things like starting a rails console, generating migrations, running one-off tests, exploring the container file system, etc. This will most likely be the tool you most-often reach for while developing with the local Docker development setup.

 ### Deleting all application resources